radial/docs/README.md

 glue it all together.

-Radial makes configuration a first-class citizen by stripping it out of the application container and putting it in it's own container (name the "hub") which is later mounted into the application container (the "spoke").
-This allows interchangeable and modular application containers for any use.
+Radial makes configuration a first-class citizen by stripping it out of the application container and putting it in it's own container (named the "hub") which is later mounted into the application container (the "spoke").
+This allows interchangeable and modular application containers for many use cases.

 ##The Documentation